 The Food Technology and Production Collection brings together aspects of agriculture, Cooperative Extension, and the history of changes to the growth, production, marketing, sale, transportation, preparation, and consumption of food.
 The collection examines the agricultural, commercial, and scientific lives of foods and how these processes have evolved over time.

-Building upon the strength of Virginia Tech's academic programs in engineering, design, and construction, Special Collections aims to document the historic contributions of women to the built environment.
+Building upon the strength of Virginia Tech's academic programs in engineering, design, and construction, Special Collections and University Archives aims to document the historic contributions of women to the built environment.
 Key to this effort is the International Archive of Women in Architecture, the founding initiative for this collecting area.

 In addition to the IAWA, we collect analog and born-digital design records, correspondence, manuscripts, and other materials which document the historic contributions of women to the built environment.
 Disciplines of interest include urban planning, interior architecture and textiles, interior design, landscape architecture, environmental planning, building construction, and materials science.
 While the IAWA is international in scope, our focus for the broader area of women in the built environment priorities the contributions of women from Southern Appalachia.